Credit Guide, Terms & Conditions

 You are not obliged to pursue a dispute with Rent The Roo Pty Ltd using its internal dispute resolution procedure.
-If you do use the internal dispute resolution procedure, you may ommence legal proceedings before, after or at the same time as using the internal dispute resolution procedure.
+If you do use the internal dispute resolution procedure, you may commence legal proceedings before, after or at the same time as using the internal dispute resolution procedure.

 External Dispute Resolution

 External dispute resolution is a free service established to provide you with an

 You must attempt to resolve your complaint with us before contacting our external dispute resolution scheme.
 If you have a complaint which remains unresolved after

 speaking to our Member Representative, you can contact our external dispute resolution provider or get legal advice.

-Our external dispute resolution provider is:
+Our external dispute resolution provider is: Name: Australian Financial Complaints

 This Agreement is a “Consumer Lease” and is for consumer purposes and the provisions of the National Consumer Protection Act (NCCP) apply to it if at the date that you sign the Rental Agreement

-1.1 In this agreement, unless the context otherwise requires:
+- In this agreement, unless the context otherwise requires:

-(a) Words denoting the singular include the plural and vice versa and words denoting one gender include each gender;
+- Words denoting the singular include the plural and vice versa and words denoting one gender include each gender;

-(b) Words denoting a person include a corporation and vice versa;
+- Words denoting a person include a corporation and vice versa;

-(c) Headings are for convenience only and do not affect the interpretation of this agreement;
+- Headings are for convenience only and do not affect the interpretation of this agreement;

 - A reference to a party includes its successors and permitted assigns; and

 - The following terms have the following meanings: